IntellectualLabs/template_data_science/README.md

 Depending upon the selected options when creating the project, the generated structure will look similar to the below:

 ```
-├── .gitignore               <- Files that should be ignored by git.
-Add seperate .gitignore files in sub folders if
+├── .gitignore               <- Files ignored by git.
+Add seperate .gitignore files in sub folders if needed
-│                               needed
+├── .dockerignore            <- Files that should be ignored when building the docker image from Dockerfile
 ├── conda_env.yml            <- Conda environment definition for ensuring consistent setup across environments
+├── Dockerfile               <- File defining how to build the docker image
 ├── LICENSE
 ├── README.md                <- The top-level README for developers using this project.
 ├── requirements.txt         <- The requirements file for reproducing the analysis environment, e.g.